-Local Solid Waste Management Plan (LSWMP) Outline and Checklist
+Local Solid Waste Management Plan (LSWMP) Outline

 This page outlines the requirements for a Planning Unit to develop a Local Solid Waste Management Plan (LSWMP).
 The elements of a LSWMP are described in detail in 6 NYCRR Subpart 360-15 and Section 360-1.9(f) regulations.
 The outline and checklist below (and in linked pages) may be used by Local Planning Units to develop and write a LSWMP that meets the requirements of these regulations.